TQLApp/TQL/Specs/Plugins/Azure/Configuration.md

 ## Validate configuration

-Validate that the connection has been saved.
+Validate that the connection has been saved:

 - Open the **Configuration** window.
 - Navigate to **Azure Portal**.
 The **Azure Portal | General** page is highlighted.
 - Highlight the connection and click **Edit**.
-- Validate that the values are as they were entered.
+- Validate that the the values are as follows:
+  - Name: `pvginkel`
+  - Tenant ID: `4bfd811a-711a-4de5-afa8-9c904fca2045`

 ## Complete interactive authentication

+Complete first time authentication with Azure Portal:

 - Open the app.
 - Type in `Azure`.
 The **Azure Portal** category must appear.